-Open the suction valve to full open position.
+Open the suction valve to the fully open position.
 It is very important to leave the suction valve open while the pump is operating.
 Any throttling or adjusting of flow must be done through the discharge valve.
-Partially closing the suction valve can create serious NPSH and pump performance problems.
+Partially closing the suction valve can create serious NPSH and pump performance problems or even severe damage.